2020 Estate Planning Forum

 Corey Moomaw is a member of Foulston's transactional team.
 He is a member of the Kansas Bar Association and Wichita Bar Association.
 Corey received his J.D. from Washburn University School of Law and an LL.M. in Taxation from Georgetown University Law Center.

 The 2020 Estate Planning Forum is designed to qualify for CPE, CE, CLU, ChFC, CFP, and CLE continuing education (CE) credits.
-This program will be submitted for review by the Certified Financial Planner Board of Standards, the Kansas Insurance Department, and the Kansas Continuing Legal Education Commission.
+This program has been preapproved for 7 CE credit hours by the Certified Financial Planner Board of Standards, 7 CE credit hours by the Kansas Insurance Department, and 7 CLE hours by the Kansas Continuing Legal Education Commission.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.

 For More Information

 Call 316.291.9723 or 800.267.6371 or email Liz Golay at firstname.lastname@example.org.